NVIDIA/NeMo/docs/sources/source/nlp/punctuation.rst

                'can i help you',
                'how are you',
                'okay',
-               'we bought four shirts one mug and ten thousand titan rtx graphics cards the more you buy the more you save'] infer_data_layer = nemo_nlp.BertTokenClassificationInferDataLayer(queries=queries,
+               'we bought four shirts one mug and ten thousand titan rtx graphics ' + 'cards the more you buy the more you save'] infer_data_layer = nemo_nlp.BertTokenClassificationInferDataLayer(
+                                                            queries=queries,
                                                             tokenizer=tokenizer,
                                                             max_seq_length=MAX_SEQ_LENGTH,
                                                             batch_size=1)

-Run inference and append punctuation and capitalize words based on the generated predictions.
+Run inference and append punctuation and capitalize words based on the generated predictions:

 .. code-block:: python